 - The resident will participate in bimonthly interdisciplinary grand rounds with fellow residents and health professional students.
 To include pharmacy, medicine, and psychology.

 - The resident will be responsible for ordering appropriate imaging and laboratory tests.

 - The resident will routinely participate in the management of patients enrolled in the on-station blind rehabilitation program

 GOAL 3: To gain expertise in advanced technical skills and knowledge regarding systemic disorders

-à The resident will become proficient in digital anterior and posterior photography
+The resident will become proficient in digital anterior and posterior photography and their interpretation.

 - The resident will present case studies at bimonthly grand round meetings